Work-in-Progress: A People’s Environmental Paradigm

 Below is a summary of my current work-in-progress.
 See all my work here.

-A People’s Environmental Paradigm: Centering Class Struggle in Law and Social Change
+A People’s Environmental Paradigm: Law, Class Struggle, and The Inside/Outside Strategy

 Abstract

-In an era of intensifying ecological breakdown—as quantified by the surpassing of Earth’s planetary boundaries—traditional environmental law “reform” constitutes an insufficient model.
-We instead require deeper systemic change, or systemic “re-formations,” of our ecological political economy as a whole.
-Drawing on the insights of critical environmental legal theory in the ecosocialist tradition, this Article explores the central force that can drive such systemic change: genuinely emancipatory forms of bottom-up class struggle.
-This Article then proposes novel mechanisms to build and operationalize such class power in the form of environmental “inside-outside strategies.”
+In an era of intensifying ecological breakdown, as quantified by the surpassing of Earth’s planetary boundaries, traditional environmental law “reform” constitutes an insufficient model.
+We instead require deeper system change, or systemic “re-formations,” of our ecological political economy as a whole.
+Drawing on the insights of critical environmental legal theory in the ecosocialist tradition—i.e., which centers multiracial and internationalist class struggle—this Article proposes novel mechanisms to achieve such change: transformative iterations of the “inside/outside strategy.”

-In furtherance of such systemic change, this Article then examines how emancipatory class struggle can be built and operationalized both within and beyond legal channels through environmental “inside-outside strategies.”
-Inside strategies view environmental law as contingent and as a partial terrain of radical class struggle.
+As conceptualized in this Article, inside strategies view environmental law as contingent and as a partial terrain of radical class struggle.
 Outside strategies work beyond the law entirely to build extra-institutional class power.
-Inside-outside strategies, moreover, are designed to work together in potent and dual-reinforcing concert.
-As a concrete illustration of inside-outside strategies, this Article proposes novel iterations of “Green Universal Basic Services” as transformative legal strategies as entwined with extra-institutional power-building modes (e.g., “Green People’s Assemblies”).
-Ultimately, such class conflict-infused strategies constitute a genuinely transformative environmentalism—a people’s environmental paradigm—as required in our era of Anthropocene crisis.
+Inside/outside strategies, moreover, are designed to work together in potent and dual-reinforcing concert.
+As a concrete illustration of the inside/outside strategy, this Article proposes novel iterations of “Green Universal Basic Services” as a liberatory legal and policy regime as entwined with extra-institutional power-building modes (e.g., “Green People’s Assemblies”).
+Ultimately, such an inside/outside strategy works towards a genuinely radical paradigm—a people’s environmentalism—as required in our era of Anthropocene crisis.